airKing05/youtube-clone/README.md

 - Explore the channel page for comprehensive channel details.
 - Utilize the category bar to filter videos by keywords.
 - Search for channels and videos on the search screen.
+- Authenticate through Google login for a personalized experience.
+- Access the subscription feature to view subscribed channels.

 ## Contributing